 The questions below are the most frequently asked questions about the Otago Central Rail Trail, write in to tell us if you feel there is an Frequently Asked Question that you think should be answered here.

-The Otago Central Rail Trail was the first to be established in New Zealand.
-On the closure of the Otago Central Railway line, the line was vested to the Department of Conservation who, with the help of a newly established Otago Central Rail Trust converted the old railway line to a track suitable for walkers, cyclists and horse riders.
-The trail runs through country not seen from the road, so it introduces the traveller to areas surrounding the old Goldfields of Otago and the historic nature of this unique area of New Zealand.
-With 152 kms of trail and no difficult hill climbs, most people can traverse the track.
+The Otago Central Rail Trail was the first established in New Zealand.
+When the preference for using road freight brought about the closure of the Otago Central Railway, the rail corridor was vested to the Department of Conservation who, with the help of a newly established Otago Central Rail Trail Trust, converted the old railway line to a track suitable for walkers, cyclists and horse riders.
+There is no cost to go on the open year round Rail Trail.

 All towns listed above have accommodation.

 If you're unsure of your fitness or are suffering a few joint aches and pains, we recommend hiring an electric assist (e-bike), otherwise a reasonable level of fitness will get you the distance.
 Young children through to elderly adults have successfully ridden the trail, which is undulating but with no really steep hills.
 The steepest is the 1 in 50 gradient Tiger Hill between Chatto Creek and Omakau.
 By pacing yourself, you will have a very enjoyable experience.
 Don't rush.
 Make lots of stops to enjoy the views and that wonderful Central Otago air.